- About Us

 Students with and without intellectual disabilities can participate in Special Olympics as an athlete (individuals with intellectual disabilities), partner (individuals without intellectual disabilities) or as a coach right in their own schools!
 Special Olympics programming is currently offered in more than 30 Philadelphia Public and Charter Schools and is frequently referred to as Interscholastic Unified Sports (IUS).
 Promoting inclusion and meaningful participation for all, IUS programming in Philadelphia offers recreational and competitive training in bocce, track & field and soccer, as well as offers opportunities for students to become advocates in spreading the mission and vision of Special Olympics to their peers and communities.
 Our school-based programming has something for everyone no matter their ability level.

-For more information about our school programs and to learn how you can get YOUR school involved, please contact Alex Christy.
+For more information about our school programs and to learn how you can get YOUR school involved, please contact Mike Jordan.

 Check out this video highlighting Pennsylvania’s Interscholastic Unified Sports – it features our Philadelphia schools!

 Unified Sports consist of an equal number of students with and without intellectual disabilities training and competing on the same team.
 These IUS Sports teams use the same practice facilities and have coaches who have received training.
 Teams wear competition uniforms with their high school’s name and colors and compete against other schools who participate in the same sport and are eligible to be selected to participate in a culminating state championship event.

 Youth Leadership consists of an organized group of students within each school devoted to promoting inclusion and improving school climate.
 This group meets regularly throughout the school year, identifying issues in the school and developing plans and activities to address them.
 This group can be its own entity or part of an existing group such as a student council subcommittee.